dynoayush/Diesel-Price-Prediction-using-RNN/README.md

 # Diesel-Price-Prediction-using-RNN
-A deep learning-powered forecasting model leveraging Recurrent Neural Networks (RNN) to predict diesel fuel prices with temporal precision.
-This project demonstrates advanced time series modeling techniques for energy sector analytics and can be scaled for broader economic forecasting applications.
+This project leverages Recurrent Neural Networks (RNN) to forecast diesel fuel prices based on historical data trends.
+Designed as a time series analysis model, it encapsulates the power of deep learning in predicting volatile economic indicators with improved accuracy and adaptability.

+Key Features:

+📊 Historical fuel price data ingestion & preprocessing.

+🧠 RNN-based model architecture LSTM.

+📈 Performance evaluation using RMSE.